-The “cica” products take their name from their high concentration in Centella Asiatica a ingredient I love! and I mentioned that In my Trend of 2021 post.
+The “cica” products take their name from their high concentration in Centella Asiatica an ingredient I love! and I mentioned that in my Trend of 2021 post.
 But also take their name for the healing power of the CA in healing the skin and scars.

 Many of these products contain Centella Asiatica, or one of its derivatives in their formula, but not all of them.
 With these products, the main goal is to accelerate the healing process, so they also use ingredients like vitamin B5 (or panthenol) as well as copper and zinc extracts that have similar properties to Centella Asiatica.

 These products are usually applied on an injury, once the wound is closed, to help the skin heal better and faster.

 But what is Centella Asiatica and why is so popular?

 Centella Asiatica (or Gotu Kola) is a plant found mainly in tropical and subtropical countries such as Madagascar, South Africa, Indonesia, but also in India, China, and the Korean peninsula.